aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/islidesize/_index.md

 ---
 title: ISlideSize
 second_title: Aspose.Sildes for .NET API Reference
-description: Represents a size of slide.
+description: Represents the size and orientation of a slide.
 type: docs
-weight: 6910
+weight: 6930
 url: /aspose.slides/islidesize/
 ---

 ## ISlideSize interface

-Represents a size of slide.
+Represents the size and orientation of a slide.

 ```csharp
 public interface ISlideSize